marwansabih/the_net/README.md

 -- find_best_random_net nr_nets training_steps bs width depth nr_neuron nr_con sample s

-similar to the previous command, but this time a random net is used for training for more information see button - here nr_neuron is the number of neurons which will spread between the input_layer which will all create nr_con connections.
+similar to the previous command, but this time a random net is used for training for more information see bottom - here nr_neuron is the number of neurons which will be spread between the input_layer and outputlayer and every neuron will first be placed and then create nr_con connections.
+One connection to a previous layers and the next connections to following layer.
-clarification: a network of example of width 7 and depth 5 can have a maximum of 35 neurons and since 14 of these neurons will be taken by input and output layer only 21 layers will remain(the maximum number you can specify for nr_neuron).
-While creating a neural network neurons might generate less connection than specified (1 connection goes back the rest to the front if ... so it depends on how many neurons are infront of a generated neuron)
+clarification: a network for example of width 7 and depth 5 can have a maximum of 35 neurons and since 14 of these neurons will be taken by input and output layer only 21 layers will remain (the maximum number you can specify for nr_neuron).
+While creating a neural network neurons might generate less connection than specified (1 connection goes back the rest to the following layers, therefore the number of possible connections by the number of neurons in the following layers.)

 -- update_random_net nr_times nr_trainings bs nr_alt_neuron nr_con sample net s

-allows a special kind of training which will be repeated nr_times here the goal is to enhance the network structure by iteratively alternate the network by removing neurons and remove them by new ones. the network of the last step will allways compete with the altered network, to make since a bit more fair the network from last step will reset the weigths of the connections of the neurons which are replaced in the altered network
+Allows a special kind of training which will be repeated nr_times here the goal is to enhance the network structure by iteratively alternate the network by removing some neurons and replacing them by new ones.
+The idea is to keep most of the network architecture intact by keeping most of the weights.
+The network of the last step will allways compete with his newly altered network, to make the process of finding a better architectur more easy the network from last step will reset the weigths of the connections of the neurons, which are replaced in the altered network.

 -- output net input